WelFedTed/Technician/Docs/manual.md

 ### Backup

 - **Restart Windows**\
-  Force Restart Windows (`shutdown -r -f -t 00`) now to provide a clean environment befor proceeding
+  _Force Restart Windows now to provide a clean environment befor proceeding_\
+  `shutdown -r -f -t 00`
 - [ <font style="color:ORANGE">OPTIONAL</font> ] Create a new System Restore point

 - **Disable Antivirus**\
   - _Some of our extraction tools prompt false positives in the majority of security software_

 - **Create a Job folder on a Transfer Drive**\
   _naming convention:_\
   `Job#5000`
   - _Create a new folder with the current job number to save User Data to_

 - **Backup User Profiles**\
   - _Copy `C:\Users\` folder to the Job folder on the Transfer Drive_

 - **Backup Web Browsers**\
   _For each web browser installed complete the following:_

   - **Export Bookmarks**\
     _naming convention:_\
     `Web Browser - Google Chrome - Bookmarks - 2024-07-15.html`\